 - Customizations and integrations allow for managing even complex projects.

 - For a tool with this set of features, it is very affordable.
-And features to import automated results.
+Has features to import automated results.

 - Searching for anything in the tool is very simple and effective.

-- Assignments and real-time notifications of what is happening on the tool help in team collaboration.
+- Assignments and real-time notifications of what is happening with the tool help in team collaboration.

-- Reports can be saved only as pdf, excel or open office documents and not in .doc format.
+- Users can only save reports as PDF, excel, or open office documents and not in .doc format.

 - Some field values are fixed.
-If a user wants to, for example, use own values for issue severity, he needs to create a new custom severity field.
+If a user wants to, for example, use their values for issue severity, they need to create a new custom severity field.

-- Assignments, like who is responsible for the issue, is always not personal – so the issue can not be assigned to a group of people.
+- Assignments, like who handles the issue, are not always personal, so the issue cannot be assigned to a group of people.

-- While for some organizations this might be a merit, for some this is a demerit: The tool has so many features under its hood that mastering them all takes much time.
+- While for some organizations this might be a merit, for some this is a demerit: The tool has so many features under its hood that mastering them all takes a lot of time.

 Conclusion

-Meliora Testlab is offered both as SaaS and as an installed version.
-They offer a trial in the cloud and it can be tried by registering on this page.
+Meliora Testlab is offered both as a SaaS and as an installed version.
+They offer a trial in the cloud and it can be tried by registering on the following page.

 The essence of the tool seems to be a lot like QC.
 Requirements, running test cases and managing issues, all connected together and reportable.
 I like Testlab UI more.
 It shows connected requirements better and works on all browsers.
 QC connects to QTP which Meliora does not.